 How to find the degree of a polynomial

-To find the degree of a polynomial, write down the terms of the polynomial in descending order by the exponent.
+To find the polynomial degree, write down the terms of the polynomial in descending order by the exponent.
 The term whose exponents add up to the highest number is the leading term.
 The sum of the exponents is the degree of the equation.

 Example: Figure out the degree of 7x2y2+5y2x+4x2.

-Start out by adding the exponents in each term.
+Start by adding the exponents in each term.

 The second term (5y2x) has two exponents.
 They are 2 (from 5y2) and 1 (from x, this is because x is the same as x1.)
 The exponents in this term add up to three.